-Multiple Oracle Homes
+1.4.2 Multiple Oracle Homes

 This product supports multiple Oracle homes.
-This means that you can install this release or previous releases of the software more than once on the same system, in different Oracle home directories.
+This means that you can install this release or previous releases of the software multiple times on the same system, in different Oracle home directories.

 Installing Oracle Database Vault